-- 1. First import the function,
+- 1. First the function

-- 2. then the screen and then
+- 2. Then the screen

-- 3. the same function once again, because otherwise the reference to the screen cannot be established in the function.
+- 3. Then the same function once again

+Note: The reference to the screen cannot be established in the function otherwise.

 HARMONIZE PROJECTS THROUGHOUT A FACTORY

 XML export/import is also suitable for guaranteeing cross-factory harmonization of projects.
 If a company establishes that certain certain parts of the project must be designed in a uniform manner throughout the world, then the uniform elements are: